ashhitch/wp-graphql-send-mail/README.md

 One of the simple things about a traditional WordPress sites is sending emails, this plugin makes it easy to do this via a simple mutation when you are using WPGraphQL.

+### Features

+- Set list of allowed origins in admin
+- Set CC address in admin
+- Set default From address in admin

 ## Composer

 ```